Professional and Career-Enhancing Education

 Course Format:

-- 2 - 4 Hours a Week (Watch videos, take quizzes, and post to discussion forums)
+- 2 - 4 Hours per module (Watch videos, take quizzes, and post to discussion forums)

 - 100% Online (Asynchronous – anywhere, anytime)